SUBSCRIBE TO OUR FREE NEWSLETTER

 [...]
 The revised version of the expose also scrubbed a paragraph that suggested IAEA inspectors would oversee Iranian scientists as they collected samples and photographs at Parchin, despite other parts of the report claiming that officials from the U.N. nuclear watchdog agency would be barred from entering the facility.

 "The oldest Washington game is being played in Vienna.
-And that is leaking what appears to be a prejudicial and one-sided account of a confidential document to a friendly reporter, and using that to advance a particular policy agenda."
+And that is leaking what appears to be a prejudicial and one-sided account of a confidential document to a friendly reporter and using that to advance a particular policy agenda."

 --Jeffrey Lewis, Middlebury College's Monterey Institute of International Studies

 "The oldest Washington game is being played in Vienna," Lewis said.
-"And that is leaking what appears to be a prejudicial and one-sided account of a confidential document to a friendly reporter, and using that to advance a particular policy agenda."
+"And that is leaking what appears to be a prejudicial and one-sided account of a confidential document to a friendly reporter and using that to advance a particular policy agenda."

 Still, according to the HuffPo, "momentum on Thursday appeared to be growing for ultimate passage of the deal."

-"Iran will be allowed to use its own inspectors to investigate a site it has been accused of using to develop nuclear arms, operating under a secret agreement with the U.N. agency that normally carries out such work," the AP's George Zahn wrote, setting off backlash from conservatives who oppose the nuclear agreement between Iran, the U.S., and five world powers.
+"Iran will be allowed to use its inspectors to investigate a site it has been accused of using to develop nuclear arms, operating under a secret agreement with the U.N. agency that normally carries out such work," the AP's George Zahn wrote, setting off a backlash from conservatives who oppose the nuclear agreement between Iran, the U.S., and five world powers.

 Reporting on the story and its aftermath, the Huffington Post wrote: